List of Pokémon episodes (seasons 20–present)

 Pokémon, known in Japan as Pocket Monsters (ポケットモンスター, Poketto Monsutā), is a Japanese anime television series produced by animation studio OLM for TV Tokyo.
 It is adapted from the Pokémon video game series published by Nintendo.
 The series originally follows the ten-year-old Pokémon Trainer and aspiring Pokémon Master Ash Ketchum (Note: Ash is voiced in English by Sarah Natochenny from season 9 onwards.
-His voice actor in Japanese is Rica Matsumoto.) and his adventures with his electric mouse-like partner Pikachu (voiced by Ikue Ōtani), and a varying group of friends.
+His voice actor in Japanese is Rica Matsumoto.) and his adventures with his Electric-type Pokémon partner Pikachu (voiced by Ikue Ōtani), and a varying group of friends.
 However, by the 26th season, a new cast is featured, with new protagonists Liko and Roy.

 For the purposes of this list, the division between seasons of Pokémon is based on the season divisions used by The Pokémon Company International for the English dub.
-The English episode numbers are based on their first airing either in syndication, on The WB, Cartoon Network, Disney XD or Netflix.
+The English episode numbers are based on their first airing either in syndication, on Kids' WB, Cartoon Network, Disney XD or Netflix.
 Subsequent episodes of the English version follow the original Japanese order, except where banned episodes are shown.